 Niko Resources Ltd. (the "Company") is a company incorporated in Alberta, Canada.
 The address of its registered office and principal place of business is Suite 1500, 205 - 5th Avenue SW, Calgary, Alberta, T2P 2V7.
 The Company was engaged in the exploration, development and production of oil and natural gas primarily in India and Bangladesh.
-Effective March 13, 2019, the Company's common shares and Convertible Notes were delisted from the Toronto Stock Exchange.
+Effective March 13, 2019, the Company's common shares and convertible notes were delisted from the Toronto Stock Exchange.

-2. Going Concern and Impairment Loss, Net
+2. Going Concern and Subsequent Event

-(a) Going Concern
+Going Concern